LordAlucard90/Maven-Tutorial/README.md

     - [DryRun](09%20-%20Release%20Plugin#dryrun)

-I do not have written any note on the last two sections (Contracts and BOMs) because there was too less practical stuff in the first case and it was already managed in teh second one.
+I do not have written any note on the last two sections (Contracts and BOMs) because there was too less practical stuff in the first case and it was already managed in the second one.